smansouri14/liriNodeApp/README.md

-# liriNodeApp

-## Type in one of the following commands

-* my-tweets
-    * (gets my last 20 tweets or add a search term after to get someone elses last 20 tweets)

-* spotify-this-song
-    * (This will show the following information about the song in your terminal/bash window Artist(s), The song's name, A preview link of the song from Spotify, and the album that the song is from)

-*  movie-this
-    * (This will output the following information to your terminal/bash window:Title of the movie, Year the movie came    out, IMDB Rating of the movie, Rotten Tomatoes Rating of the movie, Country where the movie was produced, Language of the  movie, Plot of the movie, and Actors in the movie

-* do-what-it-says
-    * (It should run spotify-this-song for "I Want it That Way")

 # Liri Bot

  LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.